 The FTC exists “to protect consumers by preventing […] deceptive and unfair business practices.”
 Conversion therapy providers engage in misleading and deceptive practices based on the false and discredited belief that one’s sexual orientation and gender identity can be changed, resulting in tremendous harm to consumers.

-The Therapeutic Fraud Prevention Act was introduced in the House of Representatives by Rep. Ted Lieu (D-CA) and in the Senate by Sens.
-Patty Murray (D-WA) and Cory Booker (D-NJ) on June 24, 2021.
+The Therapeutic Fraud Prevention Act was reintroduced on June 23, 2023, in the House of Representatives by Rep. Ted Lieu (D-CA), and in the Senate on June 22, 2023 by Sen. Patty Murray (D-WA).

 Image: